 If you need further assistance, please call ERI customer service at 1.800.627.3697

-ERI maintains several databases, tracking wage and salary information (as well as cost of living information) for the United States, Canada, the United Kingdom, and many European Union members.
+ERI maintains several databases, tracking wage and salary information (as well as cost of living information) for the United States, Canada, the United Kingdom, Europe, and other countries around the world.
 Data for each country is maintained separately.

 ERI's goal is to be your organization's compensation research outsource.
 You can duplicate ERI's calculations if you want to spend the time and resources required to collect, compile, and analyze the thousands of data points that comprise any one city's wage and salary rates, as well as cost of living levels.
 However, subscribers can now spend this time and these resources administering pay and performing the many other duties demanded by today's Human Resource positions.